SyMenu allows you to manage portable applications resident on local or removable drives and acts as a Start Menu replacement.

-you can rollback to the previous situation.
+you can rollback to the previous configuration.

 The saved settings are connected with screen resolution, so that you can store the suitable settings for your small netbook and

-for your super large desktop monitor.
+also for your super large desktop monitor.

-SyItems configuration settings reside on SyMenuItem.xml file.
+SyItems configuration settings are stored on SyMenuItem.xml file.